-- 2 NCAR is sponsored by the National Science Foundation (NSF).
-Any opinions, findings, and conclusions or recommendations - 3 expressed in this publication are those of the authors and do not necessarily reflect the view of NSF.
-This research is also - 4 sponsored by National Aeronautics and Space Administration (NASA) grant NNX11AI51G.
-We gratefully acknowledge Chris - 5 Snyder and Avellino Arellano for discussions that led to a better understanding of the transformed averaging kernels associated - 6 with truncated retrieval profiles.
-We also acknowledge Louisa Emmons and Benjamin Gaubert for their thoughtful reviews - 7 and helpful suggestions both of which improved the quality of this manuscript.
-We also acknowledge the use of data products - 8 from MOPITT, IASI, and MOZAIC/IAGOS programs.
+Acknowledgements.
+NCAR is sponsored by the National Science Foundation (NSF).
+Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect the view of NSF.
+This research is also sponsored by National Aeronautics and Space Administration (NASA) grant NNX11AI51G.
+We gratefully acknowledge Chris Snyder and Avellino Arellano for discussions that led to a better understanding of the transformed averaging kernels associated with truncated retrieval profiles.
+We also acknowledge Louisa Emmons and Benjamin Gaubert for their thoughtful reviews and helpful suggestions, both of which improved the quality of the manuscript.
+We also acknowledge the use of data products from the MOPITT, IASI, and MOZAIC/IAGOS programs.